 The hand pockets are deep and comfortable, like everything else about this pant.
 Notice that there are also cargo pockets on each side, as opposed to only on one side on the Stretch Zion.
 Whether thats a good thing or not depends on how much you like cargo pockets.

 The Zion Convertible Pants offer four front and two rear pockets, a tightening waist strap, zip-off pant legs (convertible), and functional crotch ventilation holes.
 The open front and rear pockets are well designed to be easily accessible and deep enough to hold ample material without risk of falling out; they also offer mesh netting that increases the overall breathability of the pants.
-The two lower front zipper pockets are extremely useful for securing valuables and important items when on the move, and offer two zippers for top or side access, something we felt at first was overkill but later came to appreciate when accessing these pockets sitting down or while in a harness.
+The two lower front zipper pockets are handy for securing valuables and important items when on the move, and offer two zippers for top or side access, something we felt at first was overkill but later came to appreciate when accessing these pockets sitting down or while in a harness.

 The cargo pockets on this pant have two openings instead of one on just the top, and both of them are zippered.
 The side opening is convenient when sitting down, because then it becomes the top opening :)